Europe Can Increasingly Be A Driver For Tesla Sales

 These are concentrated in the more affluent countries of northern and western Europe as might be expected.
 As the Model 3 comes on-stream, this is likely to expand everywhere across the continent.
 That would give the company a healthy long-term potential.
 They will however have to compete against the lower-cost market leaders on the continent.

-These are spearheaded by the BMW i3, Renault "Zoe", Mitsubishi Outlander PHEV and Nissan 'Leaf".
+These are spearheaded by the BMW i3, Renault "Zoe," Mitsubishi Outlander PHEV and Nissan "Leaf."
 The "Zoe" has been the top-selling EV in Europe so far this year.
-As exampled above, the luxury car-makers will be rolling out a host of EV's as well.
+As exampled above, the luxury car makers will be rolling out a host of EVs as well.
 Tesla bears constantly tell us that Tesla will fail.
-This will either be because there is no demand for EV's, or because the competition will get too hot for them.
+This will either be because there is no demand for EVs, or because the competition will get too hot for them.
 They cannot have it both ways.
 The truth of course is that all the major manufacturers in Europe, China and Japan are going electric in a big way.
 The unanswered question is only what market share Tesla will be able to get.

 In May, Elon Musk stated he expected to announce up to 4 new Gigafactories this year.
 It is expected that these will be in Europe and Asia.
 Vaasa in Finland is one location that has been cited by some.
 The Netherlands, Spain and France are all said to be bidding actively for new plants from Tesla.
 The company already has a final assembly plant in the Netherlands.
 It also has Tesla Grohmann Automation in Germany, a company specialised in robotics and automated production.

-One can expect more Tesla investment in Europe in the near-future, if capital constraints allow for it.
+One can expect more Tesla investment in Europe in the near future, if capital constraints allow for it.

 Conclusion.

-The major European manufacturers such as Volkswagen, Renault-Nissan, Daimler AG and BMW are committed long-term to EV's.
+The major European manufacturers such as Volkswagen, Renault-Nissan, Daimler AG and BMW are committed long term to EVs.
 This requires huge capital investment.
 Once begun this is almost impossible to roll back.

-Tesla has first-starter advantage and a strong early position in the USA.
-That may decline as the USA rolls back environmental policy in the short term.
-Long-term Europe and Asia should provide a solid bedrock of continuing sales growth for the company.
+Tesla has first-starter advantage and a strong early position in the US.
+That may decline as the US rolls back environmental policy in the short term.
+Long term Europe and Asia should provide a solid bedrock of continuing sales growth for the company.

 Disclosure: I am/we are long FCAU TSLA.